What We Get Wrong About Women & Alcoholism

-But, the reality is often different.
-According to the National Institute on Alcohol Abuse and Alcoholism, for women, "at-risk" or "heavy" drinking involves more than three alcoholic drinks on any day, or more than seven drinks per week — which, to some of us, may not seem like that much.
+But the reality is often different.
+According to the National Institute on Alcohol Abuse and Alcoholism, for women in America, "at-risk" or "heavy" drinking involves more than three alcoholic drinks on any day, or more than seven drinks per week — which, to some of us, may not seem like that much.
 If you've exceeded that number throughout your life, you're not the only one.
 A study from last year found that Americans, particularly women, are consuming more and more alcohol throughout the years.

 Advertisement

-Yet, we have vastly different expectations for men and women when it comes to alcoholism.
-In her book, The Recovering: Intoxication and Its Aftermath, writer Leslie Jamison delves into the stories we tell about addiction, using her own history as well as the stories of artists throughout history who've struggled with alcoholism.
+Yet we have vastly different expectations for men and women when it comes to alcoholism.
+In her book, The Recovering: Intoxication and Its Aftermath, writer Leslie Jamison delves into the stories we tell about addiction, using her own experience as well as the stories of artists throughout history who've struggled with alcoholism.

 Here, Jamison talks to Refinery29 about how we perceive addiction as it relates to men and women of different racial and class backgrounds — and the effects those impressions have on how we help people recover.